score-json/json/TSF/trustable/no-json-faults/NJF-06.3.md

     Erikhu1: 0.95
 ---

-The service accepts the non-empty objects.
+The service provided by nlohmann/json accepts the non-empty objects.

-sab